acornejo/mamba/README.md

 implementations should be very similar.

 In the same spirit as above Mamba enforces strict naming conventions for types, functions and variables.
-For that same reason, as python, whitespace has a meaning in Mamba, and as such there are not multiple "indentation" styles, but a single canonical indentation style.
+For that same reason, whitespace has a meaning in Mamba (as in python), and thus there are not multiple "indentation" styles, but a single possible way to format your Mamba code.

 # Naming rules